© 2035 by The Clinic. Powered and secured by Wix

 -

-Overnight care – sleep-in or waking night staff to ensure safety and reassurance.
+Overnight care, including sleep-in or waking night support to provide safety and reassurance.

 -